 Can I control devices connected to my WiFi?

-Allow or block devices from connecting to your router's Internet connection through the access control feature.
-A computer or mobile device connected to your router's network can be used to set up access control.
+The access control feature allows or blocks devices from connecting to your router’s Internet connection.
+A computer or mobile device connected to your router’s network can be used to set up access control.